ecurrencyhodler/Litecoin-Resources/LTC Guides/LTC Lightning Network lnd Guide (Win).md

 Browse to `C:\Users\YourUserName\appdata\local` and create a directory named "Lnd" and within it create a directory named "bin" (`C:\Users\YourUserName\appdata\local\Lnd\bin`)

 Copy the two files lncli.exe and lnd.exe from the zip file to it.
+You can do this by right clicking on the file, copying, and then pasting them from one folder to the other.

 Create a text file named "lnd.conf" in `C:\Users\YourUserName\appdata\local\Lnd` with the following content (be sure to replace alias, rpcuser, and rpcpass with your own values):